Shreeja-AirMetro/Github-Notes/collab-external/Dronnect.md

 10. Human factors for aerial autonomous mobility.

 This Special Issue aims to provide a comprehensive overview of the current state-of-the-art, challenges, and future directions in advanced autonomous mobility within the low-altitude economic sphere.
 We welcome contributions from academia, and industry to foster interdisciplinary dialogue and accelerate the development of safe, efficient, and sustainable 3D transportation systems.

+---

+Safety perspective and social acceptance
+Privacy of the user / passerby